How Coaches Can Work in NDIS

-With the rapid growth of the Health and Wellness Coaching industry in 2020, and a spotlight on mental health and wellbeing after lockdown, there has been a surge in interest in coaching within the National Disability Insurance Scheme (NDIS) as a viable work option.
+With the rapid growth of the Health and Wellness Coaching industry in 2024, and a spotlight on mental health and wellbeing, there are growing opportunities for coaches within the National Disability Insurance Scheme (NDIS) as a viable work option.

-If you’re interested in working in the NDIS in 2021 as a Health and Wellness Coach or as a Psychosocial Recovery Coach, this article will give you some pointers on how to get started.
+If you’re interested in working in the NDIS in 2024 as a Health and Wellness Coach, this article gives you some pointers on how to get started.
+Note that the NDIS is an evolving system, and this article may be updated in future with new information.

 Individuals qualify to receive a plan via an application and planning process which helps them to establish their NDIS plan and their goals which might include pursuing goals, becoming more independent, and/or being more active in the community and at work.

-Support needs are based on the individual’s circumstances and disability, their specific needs and goals.
+Support needs are based on the individual’s circumstances and diagnosed disability, their specific needs and goals.
 The supports chosen for the plan must be both “reasonable” and “necessary” as defined by the NDIS.
+The funding criteria is subject to change from 2024 as part of a review process.

 Coaching in the NDIS